Business Rules (Master Data Services)

-Business rules are If/Then statements that you create in Master Data Services.
+Business rules are If/Then/Else statements that you create in Master Data Manager.
 If an attribute value meets a specified condition, then an action is taken, otherwise a Else action is taken.
 Possible actions include setting a default value or changing a value.
 These actions can be combined with sending an email notification.

 Business rules can be based on specific attribute values (for example, take action if Color=Blue), or when attribute values change (for example, take action if the value of the Color attribute changes).
 For more information about tracking non-specific changes, see Change Tracking (Master Data Services).